 Because our culture is quick to pathologize discomfort, we often rush to manage symptoms instead of listening to what they’re telling us.
 Even well-meaning professionals can miss the awakening element, treating it solely as a problem to eliminate rather than a process to move through.

 The truth is, awakening is a normal part of our human evolution.
-It’s not comfortable — it can feel disorienting, lonely, even painful — but it’s a sign that you’re being called into a more authentic relationship with yourself.
+It’s not comfortable, and it can feel disorienting, lonely, even painful, but it’s a sign that you’re being called into a more authentic relationship with yourself.

 A Different Path: From Disconnection to Inner Peace

-That’s why I guide clients through my 4 Keys to Inner Peace — a science-and-soul framework for moving through the ache into alignment.
+That’s why I guide clients through my 4 Keys to Inner Peace, science-and-soul framework for moving through the ache into alignment.

 Here’s the path I guide clients through: